jnbt/NeoNetwork/README.md

 client.Get("http://www.neopoly.com", response => UnityEngine.Debug.Log(response.Body));
 ```

-As the `UnityEngine.WWW` doesn't support the concept of cookies the `Client` will create an own `ICookieJar` to support them.
+As the `UnityEngine.UnityWebRequest` doesn't support the concept of cookies (outside of WebGL) the `Client` will create an own `ICookieJar` to support them.
 You can also use a shared
 CookieJar if needed:

 ```csharp